taddyorg/podcast-dataset-export/README.md

 );
 ```

 Genre Table - Lists the genres that a podcast belongs to.
 A podcast can have up to 5 genres.
 For possible genre values, see the [Genre](https://taddy.org/developers/podcast-api/genre).
-You do not need to have a genre table, but can add a column to the podcast series table to store the genres.
+You do not need to have your own genre table, but can add a column to the podcast series table to store the genres if you choose.
 We use this table internally for historical reasons.

 ```sql
 CREATE TABLE genres (